Synthetify/synthetify-protocol/docs/docs/glossary.md

 2. Staking
 3. Claiming.

-In phase 1 and 3 there is no possibility to lose staked assets.
+In phases 1 and 3 there is no possibility to lose staked assets.
 Earning rewards takes place during stage 2.
-Staking phase takes two weeks.
-During this stage the user can freely withdraw its deposit.
-However burning is bounded with losing earned rewards.
+The staking phase takes two weeks.
+During this stage, the user can freely withdraw its deposit.
+However, burning is bounded with losing earned rewards.

 ### Listing new assets

-Adding new assets to Synthetify exchange requires existence of a reliable price oracle for this asset.
-Currently, Synthetify team controls what assets are listed on the exchange but in the future this decision will be moved to governance instance.
+Adding new assets to Synthetify exchange requires the existence of a reliable price oracle for this asset.
+Currently, the Synthetify team controls what assets are listed on the exchange but in the future, this decision will be moved to the governance instance.

 ![Assets Exchange Symbolic Representation](https://i.imgur.com/yT9BdQe.png)